A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Experimental Setup

-We consider the IEEE 118-bus AC power system as a representative CPS, following the setup in~\cite{LiuAD2025}.
+We consider the IEEE 118-bus AC power system as a representative transmission network.
 The system is instrumented with sensors measuring nodal active and reactive power injections, line power flows, and bus voltage magnitudes.
 Each telemetry snapshot is represented as a 255-dimensional vector of real-valued measurements, corresponding to \begin{itemize} \item active/reactive power injections $(P,Q)$ at buses, \item active/reactive line flows $(P_f,Q_f)$ on transmission lines, and \item voltage magnitudes $V$ at buses. \end{itemize}

-Historical operating data are generated by mapping hourly load profiles from the Electric Reliability Council of Texas (ERCOT) to the system’s load buses~\cite{ERCOT,ACPFData} and solving AC power flow for each operating point.
-A subset of snapshots is treated as nominal and used to estimate the mean $\mu_i$ and std $\sigma_i$ for each measurement.
-New samples are then constructed by combining nominal operating points with synthetic perturbations: anomalous states are created by injecting a $15\%$ deviation into three randomly selected sensor values in each snapshot~\cite{LiuAD2025}.
-Each sample is labeled as nominal or anomalous according to the three-sigma criterion introduced in Section~\ref{sec:framework}: a sample is labeled anomalous if at least one measurement satisfies $|z_i| \geq 3.0$ and nominal otherwise.
-In this setup, the ground-truth labels coincide with the rule outcome, so classification accuracy directly reflects rule adherence.
-For experiments that require supervised training (e.g., LoRA fine-tuning), we use a balanced subset containing $600$ nominal and $600$ anomalous samples for training.
-An additional $400$ labeled samples are evenly split into validation and test sets, consistent with~\cite{LiuAD2025}.
-Unless otherwise specified, all reported metrics are averaged over the held-out test set.
+Historical operating data are generated by mapping hourly load profiles from the Electric Reliability Council of Texas (ERCOT) to the system load buses~\cite{ERCOT,ACPFData} and solving AC power flow for each operating point.
+A subset of snapshots is treated as nominal and used to estimate the mean $\mu_i$ and standard deviation $\sigma_i$ for each measurement.
+Anomalous states are created by injecting a $15\%$ deviation into three randomly selected sensor values per snapshot, following the compromised-state model $x_a = x_i + a$ commonly used in grid AD studies.
+For the direct three-sigma baseline, a sample is labeled anomalous if $|z_i| \geq 3.0$ for at least one channel; because measurement channels are strongly correlated through the AC power-flow equations, the observed false-alarm rate settles at $22\%$ rather than the much larger value implied by treating the channels as independent.
+The LLM-based methods are instead evaluated against the dataset ground-truth labels.
+For supervised training (LoRA), we use $600$ nominal and $600$ anomalous samples; an additional $400$ labeled samples are evenly split into validation and test sets, and all reported metrics are averaged over the held-out test set.